tomwalder/php-gds/README.md

 $obj_book_store->upsert($obj_book);
 ```

-Now let's pull some data out of Datastore ([more information on GQL](https://cloud.google.com/datastore/docs/concepts/gql))
+Now let's pull some data out of Datastore

 ```php
 // Fetch all the books, using a GQL query, and show their titles and ISBN